CraftAcademyLabs/coach-guides/weeks/week_4_new.md

 ### Learning objectives
 * How to build API only Rails applications
-* How to communicate between a mobile application and a back-end system using API calls.
+* How to communicate between a react application and a back-end system using API calls.
 * How to test API endpoints using request specs
 * Test React SPA